benkoo/mcard-core/examples/mcard_crud_app/README.md

 - Flexible content management
 - Dual view modes: Grid and Table layouts
 - PDF content support with inline viewer
+- A search field for quick card lookup with interactivity

 ### Core Functionality
 - Create new MCards with text or file content